deepprakash345/GitWorkflow/README.md

 # Introduction

 Client side runtime for Headless Adaptive Form.
-The headless adaptive form is based on the [adaptive form specification](https://git.corp.adobe.com/pages/livecycle/af2-docs/spec/latest/), which acts as the guiding principle for creating the JSON for headless forms.
+The headless adaptive form is based on the [crispr form specification](https://git.corp.adobe.com/pages/livecycle/af2-docs/spec/latest/), which acts as the guiding principle for creating the JSON for headless forms.

 Documentation site: https://git.corp.adobe.com/pages/livecycle/af2-web-runtime/story/